 Having worked as a carpenter and contractor early in his career, Tom understands the complexities involved in construction.
 His reputation in the trades is as a collaborative team member whose priority is the success of the project.
 Three decades of satisfied clients and colleagues have helped to build a practice that thrives on referral.
 While O'Brien Architecture, LLC has long standing relationships with local contractors, new partners are always welcome.

-Although his designs run the full spectrum of style, Tom’s clients often hire him to bring 21st-century solutions to the challenges of traditional layouts and facades.
+Although his designs run a broad spectrum of styles, Tom’s clients often hire him to bring 21st-century solutions to the challenges of traditional floor plans and facades.
 The resulting aesthetic is seamless, timeless and nostalgic.
-The goal, of course, is for a client’s home or equestrian property to appear and feel as if it has always been right where it is.